SIP-Lab/ConvolutionalAutoEncoder-ImageFusion/README.md

 ----------

-First, you need to use Data_Generation.m to prepare your data to be used in our pansharpening framework.
-We only use 4-Bands MultiSpectral (MS) data for our study.
-(B, G, R, NIR bands)
+First, need to use Data_Generation.m to prepare data for the developed pansharpening framework.
+Here, 4 bands of MultiSpectral (MS) data are considered (B, G, R, NIR bands).

     Add path of your data

-The path should contain the MS and PANchromatic (PAN) data.
-Also, It can be .mat files (MAT-files).
+The path needs to contain the MS and PANchromatic (PAN) data; can be .mat files (MAT-files).

     Importing the MS and PAN data

-After running the Data_Generation.m, 3 files are saved to the directory:
+After running Data_Generation.m, 3 files are saved to the directory:

     Input.m   // it is used to serve as the input of the netowrk Target.m  // it is used to serve as the target of the network